wenewzhang/mixin_labs-php-bot/README3.md

 ### Send Bitcoin to another Bitcoin exchange or wallet
 If you want to send Bitcoin to another exchange or wallet, you need to know the destination deposit address, then add the address in withdraw address list of the Mixin network account.

-#### Pre-request: Add withdrawal address and get the withdrawal fee
-We need to add a Bitcoin withdrawal address by call [API](), the ID of address will be returned in result of API.
+Pre-request: Withdrawal address is added and know the Bitcoin withdrawal fee We need to add a Bitcoin withdrawal address by call [API](), the ID of address will be returned in result of API.
 ```php
 $btcInfo = $mixinSdk->Wallet()->createAddress("c6d0c728-2624-429b-8e0d-d9d19b6592fa",